Join Here | Log In

 For example, a small study in 2018 found that most patients with POTS in their study had angiotensin II type 1 receptor antibodies (IgG) as well as adrenergic activation, showing an autoimmune activation of that receptor.
 Interestingly, losartan, a commonly used hypertension medication that acts on the angiotensin II receptor, reduced the receptor activity down to the same levels as the control.[ref]

-Another recent study (Aug.
-2020) showed that patients with POTS were likely to have autoimmune activity towards the adrenergic receptors1 receptor, β2 receptor, cholinergic, and opioid receptor-like 1).[ref]
+Another recent study showed that patients with POTS were likely to have autoimmune activity towards the adrenergic receptors1 receptor, β2 receptor, cholinergic, and opioid receptor-like 1).[ref]
+The α1 and β2 adrenergic receptors are activated by epinephrine and norepinephrine, tying back to the norepinephrine disruption of the autonomic nervous system.[ref]

 Is POTS Genetic?

-There is no one specific gene mutation that causes POTS.
+Research shows that certain genetic variants increase the susceptibility (or risk) to POTS.
+There isn’t a single genetic mutation that causes POTS.
 Rather, POTS is a syndrome that can have its genetic roots in various genes.
 Understanding where your genetic susceptibility lies may help you find your best treatment options.

 Other genetic variants increase susceptibility to POTS in different ways.
-The genes that have been identified so far by researchers include nitric oxide genes, norepinephrine (noradrenaline) transporters, and the beta2-adrenergic receptor – all of which impact blood volume regulation. (see the Genetic Variants section below).
+The genes that have been identified so far by researchers include nitric oxide genes, norepinephrine (noradrenaline) transporters, and the beta2-adrenergic receptor – all of which impact blood volume regulation.
+These are all included in the Genotype Report section below.

 Epigenetics and POTS: